WiIIiamTang/pydori/README.md

 _Notes:_

-*Event is supposed to be a BandoriObject, but the event id is not directly provided by bandori.party - see the Event class*

 *Region select only works on certain methods - Song, Gacha, Band.
 See below*

 *Not all attributes available from the api are recorded when creating these objects.
 It's best to work with the **data** dict as it contains everything.*